 However, it also says that, when collecting this data, Opera acts as a ‘data controller.'
 In essence, it keeps usage logs necessary for the firm to know how its VPN operates.

-Opera VPN claims “No logs.
+Website claims state “No logs.
 No tracking.
 What you do online is your own business.”

 As for what data is actually collected, that includes any data submitted by the user who creates an Opera account, such as username and email address.

 Then, there are anonymous usage data, data used for personalised ads, crash reports, feature-specific data – which includes browser VPN information.

 However, it does note that it doesn't log any info related to your browsing activity and originating network address when you use a VPN.